Does the birth control pill cause weight gain? I look at the research and share the pill options that are the best and worst for weight gain.

 A comprehensive review of 16 studies looked into the effects of progesterone only birth control and weight gain.
 They found that on average, the weight gain was modest – about 5 pounds over 12 months.
 When comparing progesterone only contraceptives to another form of birth control, there were no differences in weight gain.
 However, when comparing progesterone contraceptives to a control group of non-hormonal birth control users, the progesterone group had increased body fat and decreased lean body mass.
 Overall, it should be noted that the studies were mostly moderate to low evidence – so we need to take them with a grain of salt.

 Of note, there is one method of progesterone-only birth control directly linked with weight gain – depot-medroxyprogesterone acetate, or DMPA.
 For those of us who have trouble even thinking of how to say that, it’s more commonly known as the Depo-Provera shot.
-One study found an average weight gain of 10 pounds among adolescent girls during the first year of use. found a similar weight gain of 10 pounds after 5 years of use, when compared with only 3 pounds on average with a non-hormonal birth control.
+One study found an average weight gain of 10 pounds among adolescent girls during the first year of use.
 There has been extensive research pointing to similar results (here, here, here & here).
-It has been shown that this weight gain is specifically linked to , and sadly, not water retention.
+It has been shown that this weight gain is specifically linked to fat gain, and sadly, not water retention.

 Conflicting Side Effects Related to the Birth Control Pill and Weight Gain